Disclaimer Examples

 • Features your own copyrighted materials

-If your video features materials created by someone else, like movie clips, you should add a fair use disclaimer in the description.
+If your video features material created by someone else, such as movie clips, you should add a fair use disclaimer in the description.

 Below, see a YouTube video disclaimer example from The Cosmic Wonder.